kastnerp/CampusMicroclimateAndWeather/README.md

 1. Hoboreader will not plot for the date unless all sources have data for that date.
 For instance, if 4 of your sources have data 1/1 - 6/1, and 1 has it 1/1 - 7/1, it will only plot until 6/1, right now.

-2. [The Pandas Apply function is nitpicky](https://github.com/kastnerp/CampusMicroclimateAndWeather/issues/1), and sometimes has to be re-run several times until it executes correctly.
-No error messages will show.